Obamacare / ACA Subsidy Calculator

 Claims that you must 'act now' are exaggerated.

 The subsidies won't expire or run out.
 The only dates you need to worry about are the open enrollment deadlines.
 You'll usually need to sign up for insurance by Jan.
 15 to get subsidies for the year.
-You may also be able to sign up after that if you have special circumstances such as moving, a change in family size or a low income.
+You may also be able to sign up after that if you have special circumstances, such as moving or a change in family size.

 It will probably take longer than the 30 seconds advertised.